Your mom didn’t tell you about a nasty fall.

 Both parents shut down when you try to start a conversation about long-term living options.

 “It’s something we see a lot – seniors resisting any kind of assistance, because they view it as a threat to their independence,” said Sierra Goetz, co-founder and operations manager at Tudor Oaks Home Care’s partner, the HomeCare Advocacy Network (HCAN).
 “For decades, they’ve been able to do things for themselves and other family members – working, running errands, babysitting, managing money, etc. It’s hard for them to admit they now need help with day-to-day activities, and they don’t want to be a burden to family and friends.

 Here are some things you can do to help your aging loved ones maintain their dignity and independence.

 Make their home senior friendly.
-Each year, one in every four people over the age of 65 will fall.
+Each year, over the age of 65 will fall.
 Taking a few simple safety measures – removing clutter, securing rugs, installing grab bars in bathrooms, repairing uneven flooring, installing handrails along both sides of stairways, making sure there’s adequate lighting and encouraging them to use of a cane or walker – will significantly reduce the risk of falling.

 Support their social life.
 Help aging loved ones continue their regular activities, like attending church, visiting relatives and reconnecting with old friends or groups they used to be involved in.